 For each of the last four Sundays, we’ve lit candles on the Advent wreath.
-Each light was a step into the darkness, towards the turning of the year, leaning in expectation into all that is being born in us at this Holy time of the year, when the Unknown lies before us, rich with possibility.
+Each light was a step into winter, towards the turning of the year; we're leaning in expectation into all that is being born in us at this Holy time of the year, when the Unknown lies before us, rich with possibility.

 Tonight we light the Advent candles for the last time this year.